versionone/openAgile/Evolve/Charter.md

 ### Exit Criteria:

-* Increased activity in StackOverflow above current levels
+* Incident lifecycle defined and put in use
+* Zendesk macros defined and put in use
+* Incident reaction process defined and put in use
+* V1 support knows the escalation process
 * V1 support fields all 1st level platform support tickets
-* V1 support knows the escalation process
+* Have an automated process for monitoring support channels and adding to our backlog
 * Support incidents and their cycle time measurably reduced from current levels
-* Functioning process for ticket reaction
+* Decrease in Google Group activity
+* Increase in StackOverflow activity